 DAD: That sounds like a good idea.
 Hey, do you want to play ping-pong before you go to bed?

-Listen below to excerpt from Empowering Teenagers CD with Dr. Jane Nelsen talking about Closet Listening.
+Listen below to Dr. Jane Nelsen talking about Closet Listening.